m-stack-usama/iotexpert-vue/README.md

 # iotexpert-vue

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite , PrimeVue & TailwindCss.

 ## Recommended IDE Setup